OneSignal/OneSignal-Website-SDK/test/README.md

 ## Run tests from CLI
 > If you want to attach a debugger see "VSCode Debug a specific test" above as attaching a debugger is about 2x slower from the terminal.

-> Since this project uses docker as the development environment we need to run our tests inside of the docker container.
+> If you are using Docker as the development environment make sure you are using tests inside of the docker container.
 The VSCode "Remote Development" extension automatically detects from the `.devcontainer` folder in this repo so any terminals you open in VSCode will automatically run inside the container.

 Run these from `Terminal` > `New Terminal` in VSCode.